 When it comes to finishing up high school and starting college, high school students are likely feeling excited, anxious, and everything in between.
 Applying to college—never mind starting college—is a big deal, and it may feel overwhelming.
 Hearing from people who have been through it—but aren’t too removed from the experience—can help.
 So we asked a group of recent Champlain grads to let us know what they would say to themselves if they could go back in time to their first day of college.

 “Everything is going to be okay.
 Don’t panic.
 Take your time.
 What you start with is not what you’re going to finish with.
 I was petrified about changing my major at first.
 But I learned that it’s okay to adapt, it’s okay to change.
 The most important thing I would say to myself is, ‘Do something that scares you every day—within reason!
 Do something that’s going challenge yourself, that will push you out of your comfort zone.
 You’ll be a much better person for it.’”

 “During Orientation, I felt very pressured to make my best friends that weekend.
 I thought if I didn’t make friends right away, I would never have them.
 Now, I would tell myself, ‘It’s okay.
 You’re going to have friends.
 You don’t have to worry about forcing something the first few days.
 Let friendships form organically.
 By talking to people and hanging out, you’re going to have shared experiences.
 That’s how you make friends.’”

 —Quinn Kanner ’19 // Professional Writing

 “Don’t compare yourself to other people.
-You’re going to grow and learn and develop different than them.
-And it’s not necessarily going to be better or worse, and you need to be okay with the path that you’re going to take.
-Even if it looks different than what other people might be doing.”
+You’re going to grow and learn and develop in a different way than others.
+And it’s not necessarily going to be better or worse, and you need to be okay with the path that you’re going to take.”

 —Brennan Howell ’19 // Game Art & Animation